Optimal Conformal Prediction under Epistemic Uncertainty: Introduction

-Conformal prediction (CP) \citep{vovk2022algorithmic}, on the other hand, is an alternative framework for uncertainty representation based on set-valued predictions: rather than returning a single label, the model outputs a set of plausible labels.
-Importantly, CP provides a notion of reliability by guaranteeing that the true label is contained within the predicted set with a user-specified high probability.
-This guarantee is distribution-free, holds in finite samples, and is entirely agnostic to the underlying predictive model; the only assumption required is that the data are exchangeable.
-The core component of conformal prediction is the nonconformity score -- a function that quantifies the plausibility of a label for a given input (in light of the other data seen so far).
-CP is widely used together with first-order approaches and has demonstrated promising results across a variety of classification tasks \citep{sadinle2019least, romano2020classification, angelopoulos2020uncertainty}.
-In such cases, the nonconformity score is typically defined as a function of the predicted first-order distribution, for example, the negative label-probability (softmax) \citep{sadinle2019least}.
-Among various approaches, \citet{romano2020classification} introduced Adaptive Prediction Sets (APS), which, given access to the oracle first-order distributions, returns the smallest possible prediction sets that achieve conditional coverage -- that is, they contain the true label with a user-specified probability, conditioned on each individual input from the data distribution.
+In practice, CP is most commonly applied on top of probabilistic classifiers and has demonstrated strong empirical performance across a wide range of classification tasks \citep{sadinle2019least, romano2020classification, angelopoulos2020uncertainty}.
+The core component of CP is the nonconformity score, a function that quantifies the (im)plausibility of assigning a candidate label to a given input.
+When combined with probabilistic classifiers, this score is typically defined as a function of the predicted label distribution, e.g., the negative predicted probability (softmax) of the label \citep{sadinle2019least}.
+Among various approaches, \citet{romano2020classification} introduced the Adaptive Prediction Sets (APS) method, which, given access to the oracle label distributions, returns the smallest possible prediction sets that achieve conditional coverage, i.e., that contain the true label with a user-specified probability for each input.